 Coral Gables Drug Possession & Trafficking Attorney

 Most people associate the offense of drug trafficking with large drug cartels and operations, however, federal trafficking charges may be issued in many other types of situations.
 Trafficking laws prohibit possessing, manufacturing, transporting, selling, or purchasing any type of controlled substance under the federal Controlled Substances Act.
 Both possession and trafficking charges can be very serious and facing allegations of these offenses in criminal court is often frightening.
-For this reason and more, you should always be represented by a criminal defense attorney who has experience handling federal drug cases.
+For this reason and more, you should always be represented by a Coral Gables drug crime attorney who has experience handling federal drug cases.

 Having an attorney on your side is imperative in federal drug cases